Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤare apart of "W.S.S"(Wilbur support squad.) and/or still listen to Lovejoy/Wilburs music.

-ㅤare a Dream supporters and/or are a support of his weirdass group (Sapnap and George), especially George supporters.
+ㅤare a Dream supporter and/or are a support of his weirdass group (Sapnap and George), especially George supporters.

 ㅤare an Iskall supporter.
 Haven't seen you outside of youtube comments, nor do we don't want to.